ranmarukagyama/ranmarukagyama/README.md

 <p align="center">"I am pretty blunt, if you upset me I will not be afraid to call you out."</p>

 <p align="center">"I will not be afraid to hide you if you annoy me, I hide freely.
 Although, I don't hide a lot of people, and have a tendecy to unhide.
-But, if its a repeated offense it will be permanant.
-I try to be kind and patiernt with everyone; with exceptions obviously."</p>
+But, if it's a repeated offense it will be permanent.
+I try to be kind and patient with everyone; with exceptions obviously."</p>

 <p align="center">"I genuinely do not give a single fuck what you do with fiction or whatever.
 As long as you aren't hurting anybody or making anybody uncomfortable, we're cool.
 I don't really label myself with anything, I'm just making this clear because some people will see you as a terrible person if you don't "care" about the quote unquote issues they do."</p>
 <p align="center">